jjangsangy/TemperatureChart/docs/memory-bank/progress.md

 - **Core Logic (Inferred)**: The foundational logic for fetching weather data and displaying the chart is likely in place or partially implemented.
 - **Codebase Cleanliness**: Unused AI features, UI components, and hooks have been successfully removed, and related import errors have been resolved.
 - **Dependency Optimization**: Unnecessary dependencies have been identified and removed, streamlining the project. `next-themes` and `lucide-react` were re-added as they are in use. `@radix-ui/react-dropdown-menu`, `@radix-ui/react-slot`, `class-variance-authority`, `recharts`, `tailwind-merge`, and `zod` were also re-added by the user, indicating their necessity.
+- **API Enhancement**: The weather API call now includes sunrise and sunset data.
+- **Chart Visualization**: The temperature chart now visually distinguishes between day and night hours.

 ## 2. What's Left to Build

 - **Complete UI Implementation**: The main page needs to be fully assembled using the available components.
-- **API Integration**: The connection to the Open Meteo API needs to be implemented and tested.
-- **Data Handling**: The logic for processing the API response and passing it to the chart component needs to be finalized.
+(This is largely done, but keeping it here as a general placeholder for any remaining minor UI assembly).
 - **Error Handling**: Robust error handling and user notifications need to be implemented.
 - **Styling and Animations**: The final styling and animations need to be applied according to the guidelines.

 ## 3. Current Status

-The project has undergone a significant cleanup, removing unnecessary code and dependencies.
-The foundational structure is in place, and the codebase is now streamlined.
-The core functionality is not yet fully implemented, but the path forward is clearer.
-The immediate next step is to begin building out the UI and integrating the weather API.
+The project has undergone significant cleanup and core functionality enhancements.
+The foundational structure is robust, and the codebase is streamlined.
+The temperature chart now provides a richer visual experience with day/night indicators.
+The immediate next steps involve refining error handling and ensuring all styling and animations are complete.

 ## 4. Known Issues